 It fell into disrepair in the 16th century following the dissolution of the monasteries and was abandoned.
 The octagonal tower survived because of its importance as a seamark.

 In 1785, a lighthouse was started but never completed because the hill is so often shrouded in mist.
 Known as the ‘Salt Pot’, its round stone base can be seen by the large aerials near the Oratory.

-On October 11 1836, the Clarendon - a ship from the Caribbean - struck rocks at the foot of Blackgang Chine in gale-force winds.
+On 11 October 1836, the Clarendon - a sailing ship from the Caribbean - struck rocks at the foot of Blackgang Chine in gale-force winds.
 She was carrying an exotic cargo of rum, coconuts and turtles.

 Despite the valiant efforts of local people, the ship broke up in heavy seas with the loss of 23 lives.
 The bodies were washed ashore, except one.
 Uncannily, the body of Miss Gourlay was carried on to Southsea, to the foot of her father’s garden.

 In 1838, work began on a new lighthouse on St Catherine’s Point and it was operational by 1840.
 When the cows on the downs first saw its light, they're said to have stampeded in fear.